lhugens/vault/README.md

 ## Installation

-Clone the repository, hop into the repo's directory and run `bash install`, like so:
+Clone the repository, hop into the repo's directory and run `bash install.bash`, like so:

 ```
-$ git clone https://github.com/lhugens/vault && cd vault && bash install
+$ git clone https://github.com/lhugens/vault && cd vault && bash install.bash
 ```

-To remove the program, just run `bash uninstall`.
+To remove the program, just run `bash uninstall.bash`.

 ## Usage